shervinsahba/sahba-phd/content/posts/20231027-email-js-injection.md

 ]
 +++

+# Old school email obfuscation

-I've listed my email address in plaintext for as long as I remember.
-It's always been obfuscated in some way, like
+I have listed my email address in plaintext for as long as I remember.
+It generally has been obfuscated in some way, like

     name [at] domain [dot] tld

+to prevent web scrapers from harvesting my details to spam me.
 This method is alright at blocking some (but not all) bots from harvesting your email.
 Sure, you can further distort your email to get around typical regex substitutions for the @ and . glyphs, like the `[at]` and `[dot]` we see above.
 But then your email looks like trash.

+# A better method via Javascript injection

 A better way to obfuscate your email is via Javascript injection.
 Consider this script: